Need To De-Stress? Floating In Salt Water Might Be The Solution

 Advertisement

 According to Leventhal, there’s also been a recent shift in the industry.
-Whereas a decade ago there were around a hundred float centers nationwide, mostly in private residences, these days there are close to 1,000 multi-tank commercial float centers in North America.
+Whereas a decade ago there were around a hundred float centres nationwide, mostly in private residences, these days there are close to 1,000 multi-tank commercial float centres in North America.

 While floating, Leventhal says, “people enter the theta state of brainwave consciousness, that dreamlike state we’re in right before we drift off to sleep.”
 It’s also the state that experienced meditators are able to access quickly.
 Recently, Tricycle: The Buddhist Review sent meditation teacher Loch Kelly to try floatation at Lift and discuss his experiences.
 In the Q&A, Kelly said that flotation was a “more contemporary, effective way” to access a meditative state.
 He also said he found it creatively stimulating, and had an epiphany about the book he was writing.
 This isn’t surprising.
 A 1987 study conducted by researchers at the University of British Columbia found that psychology professors who spent 90 minutes sitting alone in their office then floated for an hour had more “novel” ideas when they were inside the tank.
 A 2014 study by researchers at Karlstad University in Sweden found that participants who floated saw decreased stress, depression, anxiety, and pain and increased sleep quality.